ganindu7/deepnotes/topics/Code/tensors_and_model_input.md

 test_dataloader = DataLoader(test_data, batch_size=64, shuffle=True)
 ```
 Once the DataLoader is created for the corresponding dataset we are able to iterate through the dataset and return batches, the batch size and shuffle option is set
 during the DataLoader instantiation phase.
-After all the data is returned in one cycle another epoch is reached and based on the shuffle key the data is then shuffled (or not).
+After all the data is returned in one cycle another epoch is reached and based on the shuffle key the data is then shuffled.

-If you want to have finer control over the stacking order of (sample label pairs) the output batch check out [Samplers][PYTORCH-SAMPLERS]
+If you want to have finer control over the stacking order of (sample label pairs) the output batch check out [Samplers][PYTORCH-SAMPLERS].

 Here is a full example!